The Bible in the Qur'an

 About the Event

-Join Museum of the Bible for an academic discussion about the relationship between the Bible and the Qur'an with religious scholar Dr. Gabriel Reynolds.
+Join Museum of the Bible for an academic discussion about the relationship between the Bible in the Qur'an with religious scholar Dr. Gabriel Reynolds.

 The evening will include a panel of respondents and an audience Q&A. You won’t want to miss this opportunity to hear our panel discuss a topic never before explored at the museum!

 Mustafa Akyol is a senior fellow at the Cato Institute’s Center for Global Liberty and Prosperity, where he focuses on the intersection of public policy, Islam and modernity.
 Since 2013, he is also a contributing opinion writer for the New York Times, commenting on matters of democracy and human rights in his native Turkey and the broader Muslim world.
 His published books include Islam without Extremes: A Muslim Case for Liberty (W.W.
 Norton, 2011) and The Islamic Jesus: How the King of the Jews Became a Prophet of the Muslims (St. Martin’s Press, 2017).